ActivitySim/activitysim/docs/benchmarking.rst

-The first step in running benchmarks is to have a conda environment for benchmarking, as well as a local clone of the main ActivitySim repository, plus one of the `activitysim_benchmarks` repository.
+The first step in running benchmarks is to have a conda environment for benchmarking, as well as a local clone of the main ActivitySim repository, plus one of the `asim-benchmarks` repository.

 If this isn't already set up on your performance benchmarking machine, you can do so by following these steps::